bones1988/smart-app-internship/README.md

 # smart-app-intern
-repository for internatory in smart-app
+repository for internship in smart-app